ceph/ceph/doc/rados/operations/pools.rst

 .. _recovery_priority:

 .. describe:: recovery_priority

-   When a value is set it will increase or decrease the computed reservation priority.
-This value must be in the range -10 to
-   10. Use a negative priority for less important pools so they have lower priority than any new pools.
+   :Description: Setting this value adjusts a pool's computed reservation priority.
+This value must be in the range ``-10`` to ``10``.
+Any pool assigned a negative value will be given a lower priority than any new pools, so users are directed to assign negative values to low-priority pools.

    :Type: Integer
    :Default: ``0``